-Having a diverse team at your disposal is invaluable when it comes to unlocking this value.
+Working with multiple departments is invaluable when it comes to unlocking this value.

-By working with other consumer-facing colleagues across teams and departments, combining what they know with in-depth consumer data, you can paint a more holistic picture and trigger the great ideas.
+By working with other consumer-facing colleagues across teams and departments, combining what they know with in-depth consumer data, you can paint a more holistic picture and trigger great ideas.

 A great example: Essity, #PainStories